Also see Consultation Information

 My Practice Policy for Aesthetic Medicine and Surgery

 For these procedures, there is no third party payments and the full responsibility for the costs of the procedure rests with the patient.
 There is no lawful way to “claim” against a third party insurance or medical benefit scheme even ad hoc.
 All surgical procedures must be paid in full prior to the patient’s admission to hospital.
 All rooms procedures must be paid in full on the day of the procedure.
-I do not offer any installment options or in-house finance, but refer patients to registered credit providers, such as First Health Finance, in this regard.
-To view my current price list, Click Here.
+I do not offer any installment options or in-house finance, but refer patients to registered credit providers in this regard.